-And when it comes to prices in the trade, clarity has just as much impact on prices as color.
+And when it comes to prices in the trade, clarity has just as much impact on prices as colour.
 So that 4 carat G graded Diamond I mentioned earlier, which was $47,000 per carat if it was IF graded (so the second highest grade), would be $6,600 per carat if it was I1 graded.

 What Difference Does This Make?

 So taking both colour and clarity into account, our 4 carat Diamond, which to the eye would look virtually identical, can be reduced from $87,750 to $6,600 per carat – an immense saving!
 This is true of every size of Diamond - the only real difference is the price!
 For this reason, here at Gemporia, we always recommend G-H Colour, and I1-I2 Clarity.